nickmeldrum/dotfiles/README.md

  * for neovim:
    * sort out eslint exe error
-   * add keybindings for fzf and ag
    * ensure ctags imports works with gdw monorepo @imports?
    * does ctags work across files for goto def in project?
    * Ag and Gag - ignoring .files?
+   * is Gag ignoring .gitignore files?
    * `Gag cheat` does not work when in root dir - does Gag not search files in current dir only child dirs?
    * set tab for autocomplete in insert mode
    * update cheatsheet with:
-     * goyo/limelight
      * easymotion
-     * fzf / ag / grep
      * autocompletion
      * linting - use of loclist
-     * searching in fiels - use of loclist
+     * searching in files - use of loclist
  * terminal - use hyper?
    * italics support?
    * better font?